zlash/kwyjibo/README.md

 	npm install --global yo generator-kwyjibo typescript tsd package-to-tsd
 	```

-3. Use the `generator-kwyjibo` to scaffold a new web app.
+3. Use the `generator-kwyjibo` to scaffold a new web app in the current directory.
 When asked, give a name to the app and answer `Yes` to every generator option

 	```
 	yo kwyjibo